carbonteq/ct-dev-portal/src/content/docs/BestPractices/3_javascript.md

 ---
-title: Real Estate Analytic Application
+title: JavaScript/Typescript
-description: Learn more about the project I’m working on.
+description: General Practices for JS and TS
 ---

 # JavaScript/Typescript

 ## General Practices for JS and TS